nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Edit the details of a module.

 - [<span style="color:#e46c0a">`module_code`</span>](#module-code-format) : The code of the module to be edited
-  - Must belong to an existing module in Le Tracker (:exclamation:Module code matching is case sensitive)
+  - Must belong to an existing module in Le Tracker
 - [<span style="color:#e46c0a">`updated_code`</span>](#module-code-format) : The updated module code
   - Must be unique among the module code of the modules in Le Tracker
 - [<span style="color:#e46c0a">`updated_name`</span>](#module-name-format) : The updated module name